Dreaming381/Latios-Framework/Documentation~/Core/README.md

 `OnCreate()`.
 And you don’t even have to invoke `AddJobHandleForProducer()` when you are done.
 All that boilerplate is gone.
 As the title says, this sync point is smart!

+You can also manually play back these buffers manually, including in a Burst `ISystem`.

 See more: [Custom Command Buffers and SyncPointPlaybackSystem](Custom%20Command%20Buffers%20and%20SyncPointPlaybackSystem.md)